WSLockhart/WSLockhart.github.io/film.md

 and on **[VHX](http://thesurroundinggame.vhx.tv/)** directly through our website [surroundinggamemovie.com](https://www.surroundinggamemovie.com/).
 -->

-We were on Netflix from 2018-2020.
-The film is currently available through [Vimeo-on-demand](https://vimeo.com/ondemand/thesurroundinggame) or on our website at [surroundinggamemovie.com](https://www.surroundinggamemovie.com/), and includes 30 minutes of *bonus material and deleted scenes*.
-The film is 97 minutes, and has been translated into over a dozen languages!
-To inquire about getting a physical copy on DVD or Blu-ray, you can contact me.
+The film debuted at festivals in 2017, and was on Netflix from 2018-2020.
+It is currently available through [Vimeo-on-demand](https://vimeo.com/ondemand/thesurroundinggame) or on our website at [surroundinggamemovie.com](https://www.surroundinggamemovie.com/).
+Purchasing a digital copy also includes 30 minutes of *bonus material and deleted scenes*.
+The film runs about 90 minutes, and has been translated into over a dozen languages.
+To inquire about getting a physical copy on DVD or Blu-ray, feel free to contact me.

 #### Watch the trailer: